mbukatov/tendrl-wiki/Tendrl-release-latest.md

 ## Tendrl Storage Node Installation

+Installation steps listed there are covered in the following roles of
+tendrl-ansible:

+* tendrl-copr
+* tendrl-storage-node

 1. Install CentOS 7.3 and Gluster.
 Ensure all the participating nodes in the Gluster cluster are peer probed (i.e. present in gluster trusted storage pool), only after which tendrl-node-agent should be installed on all nodes, without peer probe, the node wont be detected by tendrl as a gluster node.